cblanken/cblanken.github.io/content/articles/OverTheWireNatas.md

 View the `users.txt` file for the password to the next level.

-{% callout(type="tip") %}
+> [!Tip]

-Looking at the `robots.txt` is a common step taken by attackers when performing reconnaissance on a web application since it can sometimes reveal locations that the developers have deemed sensitive enough to exclude from search indexing.
+> Looking at the `robots.txt` is a common step taken by attackers when performing

-{% end %}
+> reconnaissance on a web application since it can sometimes reveal locations
+> that the developers have deemed sensitive enough to exclude from search
+> indexing.

 ### Level 4